tdody/tdody.github.io/_posts/2019-06-25-Logistic-Regression.md

 </footer>

 # Logistic Regression

-This notebook covers the basics of logistic regression and its implementation from scratch in Python.
+This post is part of a three-post series on the topic of Deep Learning.
+The first part will cover the fundamentals of optimization and more precisely, the logistic regression and its implementation in Python.
+The second post will cover the basis of layered model.
+The final post will cover the implementation of a deep neural network.

 ## Table of Content